 So what's going on right now?

-As per an article in the WSJ this week- Democrats are banking on strong turnout this fall to reverse President Obama-era losses that left Republican governors in a near record 33 states.
+As per a recent article in the WSJ- Democrats are banking on strong turnout this fall to reverse President Obama-era losses that left Republican governors in a near record 33 states.
 Republicans are defending 26 of those governorship's this fall.

 The Republican Governors Association has raised $113M and Democrats with $67M.
 The gubernatorial elections are particularly important because of years past in Washington, lots of policy making decisions have been pushed to the state level.
 A large importance is a candidate for governor being endorsed by the President.
 In the primaries so far- President Trump's favored candidates won the nomination in Georgia, Michigan, Kansas and Florida.